Clay

 Shrinkage 12, absorption 4

-This clay truly does look like the sand on a beautiful coastline as the water retreats with tiny speckles of black white and tan.
+This clay truly does look like sand.
 With a low shrinkage rate this clay tends to have less issues with cracking and the granular matrix allows pieces to dry out more evenly, avoiding warping as well.
 This is a solid choice and recommended for beginners.

 Speckled